chrisramsay/mapmyrun2gpx/README.md

 mapmyrun2gpx
 ============

-Converts MapMyRun workout data to a [GPX](http://www.topografix.com/gpx.asp) formatted file - Linux only, tested on Debian
+Converts [mapmyrun](http://www.mapmyrun.com) workout data to a [GPX](http://www.topografix.com/gpx.asp) formatted file - Linux only, tested on Debian

-This is a VERY SIMPLISTIC implementation of getting your precious workout data from [mapmyrun](http://www.mapmyrun.com) with all the timings.
+This is a VERY SIMPLISTIC implementation of getting your precious workout data from mapmyrun with all the timings.

 Motivation
 ----------